Doctor Who's Jemma Redgrave says she knows nothing about UNIT spin-off

-The fictional military organisation has appeared in Doctor Who, Torchwood and The Sarah Jane Adventures but could very well be getting a proper offshoot of its own.
+The fictional military organisation has appeared in Doctor Who, Torchwood and The Sarah Jane Adventures, and it was thought it could be getting a show of its own.

-The organisation was first introduced in the long-running sci-fi show back in 1968 and its purpose is to investigate and combat paranormal and extraterrestrial threats to Earth.
-When approached by RadioTimes.com for confirmation, the BBC declined to comment on the rumours.
+UNIT was first introduced in Doctor Who back in 1968 and its purpose is to investigate and combat paranormal and extraterrestrial threats to Earth.